rajonali/CRUD-Inventory-Mgmt-Tool/README.md

 ------
 * Deploy to Netlify
 * Expenses logging
+* Reporting on sales, orders, expenses, inventory status
 * Taxation
 * Invoicing
 * Receipt and invoice printing and/or emailing
 * Barcode generation and printing
 * Suppliers and Customers database
-* Multiuser with permission control
+* Authentication and multiuser with permission control
-* Reporting on sales, orders, expenses, inventory status
 * Receivings
-* Giftcard
-* Rewards
-* Restaurant tables
-* Messaging (SMS)
-* Multilanguage
-* Selectable Boostrap (Bootswatch) based UI theme
-* Mailchimp integration
-* reCAPTCHA to protect login page from brute force attacks
-* GDPR ready

 The software is written in Javascript language, uses React Framework, MongoDB as data storage, and an Express back-end server for the REST API.
 It has a simple but intuitive user interface.